APTA Learning Center

 And on the commercial payer front, you’ll receive regular roundups of significant updates to private payer policies, including changes at both national and regional levels.

-This registration is for the November 13 webinar, which covers developments October-November 2025.
+This registration is for the April 2 webinar, which covers developments October-November 2026.

 Andrew Amari, JD

-Andrew Amari, JD is a specialist within APTA's Health Policy and Payment Unit, advocating on regulatory policy issues affecting physical therapists in a variety of practice settings.
+Andrew Amari, JD, is a specialist within APTA's Health Policy and Payment Unit, advocating on regulatory policy issues affecting physical therapists in a variety of practice settings.
 Before joining the association in March 2022, Andrew was a regulatory analyst at the Association of American Medical Colleges, focusing on hospital payment and graduate medical education policy issues.
 Andrew received a bachelor's degree in Psychology from Wake Forest University and a JD from the University of Wisconsin School of Law.
 He is a member of the Wisconsin Bar.

 Alice Bell, PT, DPT